gatewayd-io/docs/pages/04-developing-plugins/01-plugin-lifecycle.md

 If you want to publish your plugin to GitHub, you can use the following workflow and `Makefile` to release your plugin.
 Copy the [`release.yaml`](https://github.com/gatewayd-io/gatewayd-plugin-cache/blob/main/.github/workflows/release.yaml) workflow and this [`Makefile`](https://github.com/gatewayd-io/gatewayd-plugin-cache/blob/main/Makefile) into the `.github/workflows/` and the root directory of your plugin.
 This workflow will release your plugin to GitHub.

-**🗒️ Note**
+> **🗒️ Note**
-You must modify the example `Makefile`, `release.yaml` and `test.yaml` files to match your plugin.
+> You must modify the example `Makefile`, `release.yaml` and `test.yaml` files to match your plugin.

+## Step 8: Publish your plugin to the GatewayD plugin registry

+There are [plans](https://github.com/gatewayd-io/proposals/issues/8) to create a plugin registry for GatewayD.
+Until then, you can publish your plugin on GitHub.

 ## Next steps

-Now that you have created your plugin, you can use it with GatewayD.
-For more information, see [Using plugins](../03-using-plugins/01-plugins.md).
+Check out the [Using plugins](../03-using-plugins/01-plugins.md) page to know more about the details of the plugin system including hooks, plugin registry, hook registry and different plugin types.